 The Indic Society:

-  The “Time of Troubles” in which the Buddha and Mahavira, the founder of Jainism, lived, sixth century BC: a period of destructive wars between local states
+Beyond, a “Time of Troubles” in which, in the sixth century BC, the Buddha and Mahavira, the founder of Jainism, lived: a period of destructive wars between local states

-  The Hellenic intrusion, not with Alexander’s transitory campaign, but with the invasion of Demetrius, the Greek king of Bactria, c 183-2 BC; Indo-Greek Kingdom in northern India, 180 BC-10; the Greeks were opposed in the east by the more Brahmanical Sunga Empire, 185-73 BC
+Hellenic intrusion, not with Alexander’s transitory campaign, but with the invasion of Demetrius, the Greek king of Bactria, c 183-2 BC; leading to the Indo-Greek Kingdom in northern India, 180 BC-10; the Greeks were opposed in the east by the Brahmanical Sunga Empire, florebat 185-73 BC

 Establishment of a Hindu universal state, the Gupta Empire, AD c 375-550

 – all this, including (why including?) the Hindu Gupta Empire itself, Toynbee calls the Indic Society.